 Articles of Incorporation

 As a not-for-profit corporation, CEW must meet the requirements of the new Canada Not-for-Profit Corporations Act (NFP Act).

 Copies of CEW’s Articles of Incorporation, which were confirmed by the CEW membership in a vote on October 9, 2013, are available by contacting Rosalie Allen Jarvis.

 By-laws describe the responsibilities and regulate the activities of CEW as a corporation.
 By-laws must be confirmed by the CEW membership.

 |2012-1||A by-law relating to the relocation of ATW’s head office from Burlington, Ontario to Dartmouth, Nova Scotia|

 |2013-1||A by-law relating generally to the conduct of the affairs of ATW|

-Under the NFP Act, the CEW membership votes on resolutions to create, amend or dissolve by-laws.
+Under the NFP Act, the CEW membership votes on resolutions to make decisions related to the administration of the corporation, such as creating, amending or dissolving by-laws.
 Copies of past member resolutions are available by contacting Rosalie Allen Jarvis.
-At least one resolution will be put to a members’ vote at the next Annual General Meeting on October 6, 2015 with the option to vote by proxy.
+At least one resolution will be put to a members’ vote at the next AGM, with the option to vote by proxy.
+The voting by proxy form can be found here.

 Standard Operating Procedure

 Groups interested in hosting a future workshop are required to submit a written proposal.
 A standard operating procedure (SOP) exists to guide Organizing Committees.
 Those interested in hosting a future workshop are encouraged to contact Dave Huebert for a copy of the SOP.

 Under the NFP Act, effective 2014, CEW is required to publish a notice stating the availability of annual financial statements.
 Members will receive an electronic copy of annual financial statements upon request.